Workshops, Talks, Texts

 Emily Andersen, Anna Ozbek, Grayson Earle

 A two-day Projection and Activism workshop tailored for the New Media Narrative program.
+Students learned the fundamentals of projection interventions by collectively designing public projection campaigns inspired by the work presented and discussed during the workshop.

 Workshop at Teachers College, Columbia UniversityApril 24, 2018